svin24/svin24.github.io/content/blog/Apollo-federation-2-gaslighting.md

 monetization strategies: selling books, support contracts, consulting, early access to security patches, and so on.

-The community, allegedly at the heart of everything Elastic does, participates in the software's development, marketing, and growth, and they are rewarded with the right to commercialize it.
+The community, allegedly at the heart of everything Apollo does, participates in the software's development, marketing, and growth, and they are rewarded with the right to commercialize it.
 The community is incentivized to contribute back because they retain their copyright and the right to monetize the software.
 [634